-If you have suffered an injury or pain and suffering as a result of Ventrio hernia mesh, you should consider filing a Ventrio surgical mesh lawsuit.
-A Ventrio hernia mesh lawsuit will pave the way top a potential Ventrio hernia mesh settlement 2018.
+If you have suffered an injury or pain and suffering as a result of Ventrio hernia mesh, you should consider filing an individual Ventrio surgical mesh lawsuit.
+A Ventrio hernia mesh lawsuit will pave the way to a potential Ventrio settlement.
+There is no ventrio class action.
+There is no ventrio recall at this time.

 Bard / Davol Ventrio ST Mesh Lawsuits